Quentin18/newspapers/index.md

 ### Abstract

 Everyday, millions of articles are published in the newspapers.
-Americans have their favorite journal, whether it is the New York Times, the CNN, the Fox News or any other journal that everyday publishes the latest breaking news.
+All Americans have a favorite newspaper, whether it is the New York Times, the CNN, the Fox News or any other journal that everyday publishes the latest breaking news.
 News coverage can be very influential, affecting one’s opinion through the information it provides or the emotional reaction it generates on the reader.
 Most of these newspapers claim having a neutral political opinion, but in general, a newspaper’s phrasing or language is specifically chosen with the intention of exposing a certain political outcome.
 Thus, the reader’s opinion is easily influenced by the content published in its favorite journal, although he’s not conscious of it.
-For example, CNN is known to emphasize the democrat opinion while the Fox News is known for its republican ideas.
+For example, CNN is known to emphasize the democratic opinion while the Fox News is known for its republican ideas.
 Analyzing the content of a newspaper is therefore a good way to verify its political orientation and the political ideas it wants to transmit.
 This data story presents a quotation based analysis of newspapers and their political bias.

 ### Method
 The ultimate goal of this analysis is to define the political orientation the newspapers.
-Indeed, is it possible to guess the political opinion of a newspaper based only on its content?
-Popular newspapers should be neutral in the way they present the news, but are they really neutral?
-Otherwise, which political parties do they support the most?
+Indeed, is it possible to guess the opinion of a newspaper based only on its content?
+Popular newspapers should be neutral in the way they present the news, is it really the case?
+Otherwise, which political party do they support the most?
 This is adressed through several questions:
 <ul class="default">
     <li>Who are the main speakers quoted in the newspapers and from what political party are they?</li>